BrainThrust/clinkclang/sites/docs/src/content/docs/2-agents.md

 const response = await agent.generate("What's the weather like?");
 ```

-For more examples, check the examples directory in the repository.
+For more examples, check the `packages/agent-examples` directory.